BAYREUTH: SCENES FROM THE RING Will Be Performed in Hong Kong This Month

 Bayreuth: Scenes from the Ring is coming to Hong Kong in January.
-The programme will include Wagner's The Ring: Scenes from Siegfried and Götterdämmerung.
+The programme will feature Wagner's The Ring: Scenes from Siegfried and Götterdämmerung.
 Performances will run 17-18 January 2025.

 For the first time since performing the complete cycle from 2015–18, the HK Phil returns to Wagner’s Ring with scenes from Siegfried and Götterdämmerung.
 Finnish conductor Pietari Inkinen, praised by Das Opernglas as “one of the most inspired conductors who ever undertook the Ring in Bayreuth”, leads the orchestra.